zer0def/nginxinc-kubernetes-ingress/docs-web/third-party-modules/opentracing.md

 **Note**: The examples below use the snippets annotations, which are disabled by default.
 To use snippets, set the [`enable-snippets`](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments#cmdoption-enable-snippets) command-line argument.

 ## Prerequisites
-1. **Use the Ingress Controller image with OpenTracing.** The default Ingress Controller images don’t include the OpenTracing module.
-To use OpenTracing, you need to build the image with that module.
-Follow the build instructions to build the image using `openshift-image` for NGINX or `openshift-image-plus` for NGINX Plus.
+1. **Use the Ingress Controller image with OpenTracing.** You can find the images with NGINX or NGINX Plus with OpenTracing listed [here](/nginx-ingress-controller/technical-specifications/#supported-docker-images).
+Alternatively, you can follow the build instructions to build the image using `debian-image-opentracing` for NGINX or `debian-image-opentracing-plus` for NGINX Plus.
-By default, the Dockerfiles install Jaeger as a tracer.
-However, it is possible to replace Jaeger with other supported [tracers](https://github.com/opentracing-contrib/nginx-opentracing#building-from-source).
-For that, please modify the Dockerfile accordingly:
-   1. Change the download line in the tracer-downloader stage of the Dockerfile to download the right tracer.
-   1. Edit the COPY line of the final image to copy the previously downloaded tracer to the image
+[Jaeger](https://github.com/jaegertracing/jaeger-client-cpp), [Zipkin](https://github.com/rnburn/zipkin-cpp-opentracing) and [Datadog](https://github.com/DataDog/dd-opentracing-cpp/) tracers are installed by default.

 1. **Load the OpenTracing module.** You need to load the module with the configuration for the chosen tracer using the following ConfigMap keys:
    * `opentracing-tracer`: sets the path to the vendor tracer binary plugin.
 This is the path you used in the COPY line of step *ii* above.